wljjlu/p3_collab-compet/README.md

 ### Introduction

-This project contains a solution to the third project of udacity Deep-Reinforcement-Learning nano-degree, which trains the
+This project contains a solution to the third project of udacity Deep-Reinforcement-Learning nano-degree, which trains two agents to play with tennis.

 ![Trained Agent](images/playing.gif)